Guide 3 of 7

 Loops & Iteration

-Iteration is a core concept in Cambridge IGCSE and A-Level Computer Science.
-Learn the exact syntax for FOR, WHILE, and REPEAT loops to ace your Paper 2 algorithms.
+Iteration is a core concept in Computer Science.
+Learn the exact syntax for Definite and Indefinite loops to ace your AQA, OCR, or Cambridge Paper 2 algorithms.

 Exam Strategy: Choosing the Right Loop

-One of the most common questions in the IGCSE 0478 and O-Level 2210 exams asks you to justify why you chose a specific loop structure.
-Examiners want to see that you understand the difference between Count-Controlled and Condition-Controlled iteration.
+One of the most common questions in Computer Science exams asks you to justify why you chose a specific loop structure.
+Examiners want to see that you understand the difference between Definite (Count-Controlled) and Indefinite (Condition-Controlled) iteration.

 FOR Loop: Use when you know the exact number of iterations in advance (e.g., looping through an array of exactly 50 students).